-German defense ministry admits huge spending on consultants | DW | 08.08.2019
+German Defense Ministry admits huge spending on consultants | DW | 08.08.2019

-Between January and June 2019, the German defense ministry and its affliated institutions spent €155 million ($174 million) on external consultants and support services.
+Between January and June 2019, the German Defense Ministry and its affiliated institutions spent €155 million ($174 million) on external consultants and support services.

 The figures were revealed in response to a parliamentary request by the opposition Left part, obtained by several local media outlets Thursday.